 Thank you.
 The next question comes from John Royal with JP Morgan.
 John, please go ahead.

 Thank you.
-Thank you.
 Our next question comes from the line of Roger Reed with Wells Fargo.
 Roger, please go ahead.

 Yeah, thank you.
 Good morning.
 Maybe just to kick this off, update on where you are on kind of final asset dispositions.
 I think there's still some stuff in retail, maybe something in the midstream space.

 I would expect most of this to be debt reduction and think of the cash returns to shareholders being the relative to operating cash generation.
-So different, different part of the cash flow statement driving the cash returns.
+So different part of the cash flow statement driving the cash returns.

 Thank you.
 The next question comes from Manav Gupta with UBS.
 Please go ahead.
 Your line is now open.

 Perfect.
-My quick follow up here is on the polyethylene chain margin.
-It was weaker even before the tariffs were announced.
-And again, some portion of polyethylene reason definitely moves to China, made into products and sold back into US.
-Those flows cannot be sustainable with the tariffs.
-So your medium term outlook for the polyethylene chain margin here.
+My quick follow-up here is on the polyethylene chain margin.
+It was weaker even before the tariffs were announced, and again, some portion of polyethylene reason definitely moves to China, made into products and sold back into U.S. Those flows cannot be sustainable with the tariffs, so your medium-term outlook for the polyethylene chain margin here.

 Thank you.